 You can make a reservation thru Airbnb.com only.
 For availability, please see the Airbnb Calendar, Description and Pricing.
 There is a 2 day minimum stay.
 Also, Airbnb’s Moderate Refund Policy.

-To book thru Airbnb, log on to Airbnb.com, > enter Jacksonville, OR > enter Plymale Cottage.
+To book thru Airbnb, log on to Airbnb.com, > Jacksonville, OR > Plymale Cottage.
 You will see photos of the Plymale Cottage.
-The King Room, Queen Room, Guest Sitting Room, the Entry Stairs and Balcony, Kitchenette hall area.
-See our over 100 reviews on Airbnb.
-We are “Airbnb Superhosts” and continuous “5 Stars”.
+The King Room, Queen Room, Guest Sitting Room & Kitchenette, separate entry and balcony.
+See the reviews on Airbnb.

 I will email you, thru Airbnb, prior to your date of arrival with a “Welcoming Email” full of information, asking you what I can have for you prior to your arrival.
 We are in the center of a wonderful National Historic Town which has so much to offer.
 Southern Oregon is a wealth of activity.
 You can park in the driveway or in front of the cottage, walk all over town, to Britt and hike the Jacksonville Woodland Trails or mountain bike.
 You can also walk to the famous Historic Jacksonville Cemetery.